(Except for national holidays)

 -The 3rd Infiltration tunnel discovered in 1978 penetrates into South Korea by 435 meters beyond the ceasefire line.
 You are going to hear how the tunnel was discovered with more detailed information on the tour.
 After listening to the story, you will enter into the actual tunnel to find the ambition of North Korea to make another sudden invasion.

 -Dora Observatory is the closest observation post to North Korea.
-From the observation platform, North Korean scenery is visible, and so are the outskirts of Gaeseong City, the 3rd largest city of North Korea.
+From the observation platform, the North Korean scenery is visible, and so are the outskirts of Gaeseong City, the 3rd largest city of North Korea.
 Especially, you can view the Gaeseong Industrial Complex operated by both Koreas.
-If you use the binocular, a statute of Kim Il-sung can be found near the Gaeseong City.
+If you use the binocular, a statue of Kim Il-sung can be found near the Gaeseong City.

 -You can also observe a fake North Korean border village.
-Within DMZ of North side, there’s a small village called “Propaganda Village.”
+Within DMZ of Northside, there’s a small village called “Propaganda Village.”
 On a clear day, you can view through binocular that it is actually a deserted town.
 Like a multi-million dollar Hollywood filming set, some lights flicker on and off at set times to create the illusion of people living there.

 A sign in the Dorasan station reads, “Not the last station from the South, But the first station toward the North.”
 For now, it is the northernmost station of South Korea which is only 700m, or a half mile away from the southern boundary of DMZ.
 The milestones of Dorasan Station (205km to Pyeongyang, 56km to Seoul) imply the reality of the division between two Koreas and the hope of a future.
 Although the tracks are connected, the north regime doesn’t allow trains to pass through, making the $40 million station sit unused.
 However, it serves as a beacon of hope for the reunification of two Koreas.
 Currently, it’s the last stop, but someday it might take you to Europe through the Trans-Siberian Railway.